-Tesla is focused on the design, manufacture, and sale of electric vehicles and related technologies.
+Tesla is focused on designing, manufacturing, and selling electric vehicles and related technologies.
 The company's current model line-up includes the Model S luxury sedan, the Model X luxury SUV, the Model 3 sedan, and the Model Y compact SUV.
 Tesla also sells renewable energy products such as solar panels and battery technology.
 The company's upcoming products (likely due in 2023 or later) include the Cyber Truck electric pick-up, the Semi truck, and the second-generation Roadster sports car.

-The majority of Tesla's value comes from its Mass Market vehicles such as its Model 3 and Model Y.
+Most of Tesla's value comes from its Mass Market vehicles, such as its Model 3 and Model Y.

-Tesla currently offers four vehicles, namely the Model 3, Model Y, Model S, and Model X. The company's upcoming vehicles include the Cybertruck pickup truck, which is likely to go on sale sometime in 2023.
+Tesla currently offers four vehicles: Model 3, Model Y, Model S, and Model X. The company's upcoming vehicles include the Cybertruck pickup truck, which will likely go on sale sometime in 2023.
 Tesla is expected to take its first step away from the luxury passenger vehicle market into the commercial space, with plans to launch an all-electric semi-truck.

-According to Bloomberg New Energy Finance (BNEF), the industry average battery costs (cell + packaging) have declined from $288 per kilowatt-hour to $132 between 2016 and 2021, driven by higher volumes and improved technologies.
-Tesla's battery costs are likely to be lower than the broader industry, considering the company is one of the largest EV players, giving it better scale.
+According to Bloomberg New Energy Finance (BNEF), the industry average battery cost (cell plus packaging) has declined from $288 per kilowatt-hour to $132 between 2016 and 2021, driven by higher volumes and improved technologies.
+Although the metric rose a bit in 2022, due to supply chain issues, it is unlikely to impact the longer-term trend.
+Tesla's battery costs are likely to be lower than the broader industry, considering the company is one of the largest EV players, giving it a better scale.

-Mainstream automotive manufacturers are getting more serious about their electric vehicle programs, as they look to take advantage of the performance and cost advantages offered by all-electric drive-trains.
+Mainstream automotive manufacturers are getting more serious about their electric vehicle programs as they look to take advantage of all-electric drive trains' performance and cost advantages.
 General Motors now offers the Chevy Bolt, an all-electric vehicle with a range of over 200 miles, while Nissan launched the second generation of its popular Leaf with an improved 150-mile range.
-Volkswagen announced that it would invest as much as 70 billion euros (~$84 billion USD) to bring around 300 electric models to market by 2030.
+Volkswagen announced it would invest as much as 70 billion euros (~$84 billion) in bringing around 300 electric models to market by 2030.